kimman8/kimman8/README.md

 # 👋 Hi, I'm Kim! 👨‍💻
 I'm a front end web developer!
-I love creating art, code and weird projects for this perfect and always evolving medium: the web!
+Avid rock climber who loves creating art, code and weird projects for this perfect and always evolving medium: the web!

 ## Skills and Experience
 * ⚛️ React